Fiskell/BeBetterBooknotes/Books/TheObstacleIsTheWay/Notes.md

 Preface
 ------
+> *The impediment to action advances action.
+What stands in the way becomes the way.*
+This powerful quote is where the title of the book comes from.

 > [stoicism] A formula for thriving not just in spite of whatever happens but *because of it*.

-> The impediment to action advances action.
-What stands in the way becomes the way.
+Another quote about obstacles, this one reminds me a bit of how overcoming failures is an antifragile system

 Section 1
 ------